MediaComem/comem-archidep/subjects/cli/README.md

 $> curl -o ~/hello-program/bin/hello https://gist.githubusercontent.com/AlphaHydrae/8e09bf8790cbd6e3c7d9974988da3c28/raw/74372a1be35e973897c0a1fc946f3d18012a860c/hello.sh
 $> chmod 755 ~/hello-program/bin/hello
 ```

+> The `curl` command is used to download the script file, and the `chmod`
+> command to make that file executable.

 You should now be able to find it in the `~/hello-program/bin` directory: